line72/sardines/website/sardines/README.md

 To run this:

 (from this directory)
-- npm install react react-leaflet axios
+- npm install react react-scripts react-dom leaflet react-leaflet axios
 - npm start

 (or for making a release)